 Candidate job satisfaction (or Candidate Net Promoter Score)

-Candidate job satisfaction metrics gives a great opportunity to track whether the expectations set during the recruiting procedure match real working days in a company.
+Candidate job satisfaction metrics give a great opportunity to track whether the expectations set during the recruiting procedure match real working days in a company.
 If a candidate is not satisfied enough it means the mismanagement of expectations or incomplete job descriptions.

 Net Promoter Score (NPS) is a metric commonly used to gauge consumer satisfaction, but it can also gauge the satisfaction of candidates.